agrushin/ruby/README.md

-Nagios test for RabbitMQ queues.
+check_amqp.rb: Nagios test for RabbitMQ queues.

-Just declare your thresholds for queues in check_amqp.yml (you can use static names, regexp or just declare default).
-Then run:
+Thresholds need to be specified in check_amqp.yml file.
+You ned to specify at least default thresholds.
+But you can overwrite thresholds for queues using static names or regexp.
+Just take a look for example.
+Then just run to get result:

 $ ./check_amqp.rb -H rabbitmq0.domain.tld
 AMQP queues is OK: